 - 1. Public Ground Transportation.
-Cash paid for public buses, subway fares, taxis, or rideshares while on official County business. - Taxicab or rideshare fares are allowable when other facilities are not available or when timeliness is essential. - a) Reimbursement will be made for actual tips paid to taxi drivers (rideshares), not to exceed fifteen percent (15%) of the fare. - Detailed receipts and documentation must be provided for all incidental transportation expenses. - 2.
+Cash paid for public buses, subway fares, taxis, or rideshares while on official County business. - i.
+Taxicab or rideshare fares are allowable when other facilities are not available or when timeliness is essential. - Reimbursement will be made for actual tips paid to taxi drivers a) (rideshares), not to exceed fifteen percent (15%) of the fare. - ii.
+Detailed receipts and documentation must be provided for all incidental transportation expenses. - 2.
 Ferry Fares; and bridge, road, and tunnel tolls.
 Receipts are required. - 3.
 Storage or Parking Fees.
 Receipts are required. - i.
 Mandatory valet parking will be reimbursed when incurred in the performance of public business. - ii.
 Storage/parking fees shall not be allowed on a weekly or monthly basis for privately owned vehicles unless it can be established that such method results in savings to the County. - 4.
 Communication Expenses.
 When authorized travelers are on travel status, they generally use cell phones to maintain timely communications.
 If additional communication expenses are required for a valid business purpose, they are reimbursable.
-Receipts are required. - i.
-The travel voucher reimbursement form shall include a statement that communication expenses being claimed were for official County business. - ii.
-Communication expenses to contact the traveler's family or other nonbusiness purposes are not eligible for reimbursement. - iii.
-In advance of international travel, authorized travelers should ensure their cell phone carrier coverage for the destination country. - 5.
-Registration Fees.
-Registration fees for a convention, conference, travel/trade show, etc., to which the traveler is authorized to attend are allowed.
-A receipt is required. - 6.
-Laundry and Pressing.
-If travel extends past seven (7) days, the traveler may be reimbursed for the laundry and cleaning costs for a sufficient amount required to complete the trip.
-Itemized laundry receipt is required.
+Receipts are required.